The Berkeley Well-Being Institute

 ● You like to write journals, notes, and personal thoughts to improve your skills.

-● You can understand your mood and intentions.
+● You can understand your moods and intentions.

 ● You like self-help books and personality quizzes.